Long Layover? How To Sleep At An Airport Like A Pro

 Verify in advance if sleeping in the airport terminal is allowed

-If you know that you have a long layover in advance, research whether you can or can’t sleep in the airport overnight.
+If you know you have a long layover in advance, research whether sleeping at the airport overnight is possible.

-You don’t have to fly first or business class to use airport lounges anymore.
-Now, even travellers flying economy can access select airport lounges on a pay-per-use.
+You don’t always have to fly first or business class to use airport lounges.
+Now, even travellers flying economy can access select airport lounges on a pay-per-use basis.

 For instance, economy class travellers at Charles de Gaulle Airport (CDG) in Terminal 1 can access multiple lounges with walk-in rates, including Air Canada Maple Leaf Lounge, American Airlines Admirals Club, Star Alliance Lounge, and many more.

-Rates vary but, in general, expect to pay around 30 USD per person and up.
+Rates vary, but generally expect to pay around 30 USD per person and up.

-Keep in mind, not all airport lounges that accept walk-ins have sleeping facilities, but you’ll be very comfortable thanks to the lounge amenities.
+Not all airport lounges will have sleeping facilities, but you’ll be very comfortable thanks to the lounge amenities.

-Some examples of airport lounge amenities include free snacks and drinks, wifi, TVs, and comfortable seating.
+Some airport lounge amenities include complimentary snacks and drinks, wifi, TVs, and comfortable seating.
 Some even have showers and massages (for an extra fee).

 Pack A Survival Kit In Your Carry-On Luggage